ganeshjawahar/nlp-papernotes/notes/word-level_semantics/dissect_contextual_word_embeddings_archi_representation.md

 #### Key Points
 - Problem
   - Despite large gains from CWR, we do not understand why or how pretraining works in practice.
-  - ELMo uses LSTM-based biLMS, yet there is no prior reason to believe this is the best possible architecture. => Can try CNN, Transformer
+  - ELMo uses LSTM-based biLMs, yet there is no prior reason to believe this is the best possible architecture. => Can try CNN, Transformer
 - Architectures for deep biLM
   - Test if architecture choice is important for the quality of CWR.
   - Models: LSTM (2 and 4 layer), Transformer, Gated CNN; Equally skilled biLMs as measured by perplexity.